nicol3ta/workshop-ts16/README.md

 * If you haven't already, install Visual Studio 2015.
-In Visual Studio, on the File menu, click New Project.
-In the Installed Templates list, select C# as your programming language and choose the Blank Application template.
+In Visual Studio, on the File menu, click New Project. nIn the Installed Templates list, select C# as your programming language and choose the Blank Application template.
 Name the project as you wish and press enter to create it.

 * First let's create the interface.
 In MainPage.xaml replace the automatically generated Grid with this RelativePanel.